wizard97/ArduinoProcessScheduler/README.md

 Additionally, each Service inherits the following virtual functions which are called by the `Scheduler` at the appropriate times.
 Note you are guaranteed that only one of these methods will exist in the call stack at once, even if an interrupt fires trying to modify this Service at the same time (such as with `add()`, `destroy()`, `enable()`, or `disable()`).
 This also includes the `service()` method mentioned above.
 You do not have to worry about concurrency!

-Thanks to the magic of virtual functions, you don't have to impliment them unless your particular Service needs them:
+**Thanks to the magic of virtual functions, you don't have to impliment any of these unless your particular Service needs them:**
 ```
     virtual void setup()
     virtual void cleanup()